tioan/air-dots-card/README.md

-# Air Quality Card for Home Assistant
+# Air Dots Card for Home Assistant

 A custom Lovelace card inspired by the Awair Element air quality monitor UI.